Easy As Cookies

 Filling for lemon bars, in a large glass measuring bowl with a whisk resting in it.

-1. Whisk together the flour and sugar in a very large mixing bowl.
-This helps prevent lumps.
-Then add the lemon zest, lemon juice, and eggs, and whisk until well combined.
+Six: Whisk together the flour and sugar in a very large mixing bowl, to prevent lumps.
+Add the lemon zest, lemon juice, and eggs, and whisk until well combined.

 Lemon bar batter, on top of a shortbread crust in a 9x13 inch metal baking pan, before being baked.

-1. Pour the lemon filling batter into your prebaked shortbread crust.
-It's ok if the crust is still warm.
+Seven: Pour the lemon filling batter into your prebaked shortbread crust, even if the crust is still warm.
 Don't get the filling above the crust's rim, even though I did that here.

 Lemon bars in a metal 9x13 inch pan, after being baked.